autorope/donkeydocs/docs/guide/computer_vision/computer_vision.md

 ## The Line Follower

 The built-in algorithm can follow a line using the camera.
 By default it is tuned for a yellow line, but the color that it tracks can be configured.
 Many other aspects of the algorithm can be tuned.
-Below is as description of the algorithm and how it used the configuraton values.
+Below is as description of the algorithm and how it uses the configuraton values.
 The values themselves are listed and described afterwards.

 0. If TARGET_PIXEL is None, then use steps 1 to 5 to estimate the target (expected) position of the line.
 1. Get copy of the image rows at `SCAN_Y` and `SCAN_HEIGHT` pixels height.
 So the result is a block of pixels as wide as the image and `SCAN_HEIGHT` high.